mhx/dwarfs/doc/mkdwarfs.md

     optimized for very little redundancy and leaving it uncompressed, the default for all levels below 7, has the benefit that it can be mapped to memory and used directly.
 This improves mount time for large file systems compared to e.g. an lzma compressed metadata block.
+If you don't care about mount time, you can safely choose `lzma` compression here, as the data will only have to be decompressed once when mounting the image.

   * `--recompress`:
     Take an existing DwarFS filesystem and recompress it using a different